sct-pipeline/nadia/README.md

 # nadia

-Pipeline for computing MT and DTI metrics using various vertebral levels
+Pipeline for computing MT and DTI metrics vertebral levels specified in a text file.
+The following metrics are output:

-## Introduction

-This is an analysis pipeline to output the following metrics:
-- MT1/MT0 —> MTR
+- MTR (from MT data)
-- MT1 —> CSA
+- CSA (from MT1 data)
-- DWI —> FA, RD
+- FA, RD (from DWI data)
-Uses a txt file for selecting vertebral level

 ## Dependencies